 It is advised to visit Sajja Kothi and Hotel Nilesh.
 The Indian food draws customers looking for satisfying experiences.
 Several customers comment on the restaurant’s delicious biryani and superb chicken.

 A significant advantage of this eatery is food delivery.
 For the hip staff, choose Hotel Nilesh.
 These restaurateurs place a high value on providing exceptional service.
 This location claims to have typical prices.

 The culture of Kolhapur is a synthesis of numerous civilizations that have been shaped by the city’s extensive historical past.
 Many aspects of other civilizations, including cuisines, festivals, and religions, have had a significant influence on this metropolis.
 The majority of Kolhapur’s inhabitants are Hindus, and both urban and rural residents of this district frequently speak Marathi.
 Kolhapuri or Kolhapurkar are terms used to describe these people.

 - Gudi Padwa :

-Gudi Padwa is widely observed throughout Maharashtra, but Kolhapur gives the festival a special edge.
+Gudi Padwa is a widely observed throughout Maharashtra, but Kolhapur gives the festival a special edge.
 A lavish event is held in the city to honour the Marathi New Year.
 Kolhapur transforms into a sea of celebration in the days preceding this big spectacular, drawing people from all across the nation.
 Every street corner in the entire city is decorated with saffron flags and colourful garlands.
 Huge processions of men and women dressed traditionally and playing the Dhol Tasha may be seen marching across the city on the day of the celebration to bring in the first day of the New Year.
 One of the parade’s centrepieces is an idol of Lord Ganesha and a statue of Shivaji Maharaj playing the dhol.

 - Kolhapur Rankala Mahotsav :